 A 5% increase in customer retention can increase company revenue by 25-95%.
 And it is 6-7 times more expensive to acquire a new customer than to retain an existing one.

-An effective dunning process can help companies to retain customers who are at risk of churning or leaving.
+An effective dunning process can help companies retain customers who are at risk of churning or leaving.
 By regularly reminding customers about their outstanding balances, companies can proactively manage customer debt and retain customers who have overdue payments.

 Avoid Failed Payments